The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 In accordance with state law that permits an organization to be granted a license to conduct an activity for not more than

 20 days on paying the state a lower percentage of the revenue from the activity than the state charges nonqualifying organizations

 For these purposes, a qualifying organization is an organization described in section 501(c)(3), 501(c)(4), or 501(c)(5)

 that regularly conducts an agricultural and educational fair or exposition as one of its substantial exempt purposes.
 Its

 conducting qualified public entertainment activities will not affect determination of its exempt status.

 Qualified sponsorship activities.

-not subject to unrelated business income tax.
+unrelated business income tax.